georgerabus/lfa-repository/grammar/report.md

 * Code snippets from your files.

 I utilized a recursive backtracking approach.
-Because my grammar has only one valid string, I had to utilize this approach in order to get 5 strings.
+Because my grammar has only one valid string.
 My method can generate all of the strings until n recursions, or until the stack of the computer manages.
 Also because of its nature it works with any grammar.
 Here is the main method: